Appeals to Undergraduate Admission Decisions - Freshmen and Transfers

 Submitting an Appeal

 - Send us a formal letter requesting that we reconsider your application.
 The letter must come from you (the applicant) and be postmarked no later than 15 days after receipt of your original admission decision.
-Please note: Letters submitted via email or fax are not acceptable and will not be considered.
+Please use this Cover Sheet when sending in your appeal.
+Note: Letters submitted via email or fax are not acceptable and will not be considered.

 - Your letter must clearly outline your reasons for appealing the initial decision.
 The information you present should be new and compelling.
 Your letter should not simply repeat information that had already been presented in your application.